hammondeggs/wavecreator/README.md

 # Wave Creator
 Interactive Wave Creator / Sample Loader for KORG 'logue synthesizers.

 #### PLEASE NOTE.
-This is EXPERIMENTAL SOFTWARE.
-It is to be used at your OWN risk!
+THIS IS EXPERIMENTAL SOFTWARE, BOTH FOR THE PC AND THE INCLUDED SYNTHESIZER USER VOICE.
+THEY ARE TO BE USED AT YOUR OWN RISK!

-This application requires the .NET Framework 4.5 to be installed, which it likely already is.
-Windows 7 minimum.
+This application requires the .NET Framework 4.5 to be installed, and will require Windows 7 as a minimum.

 ### A quick word...
 I've been having a ton of fun creating these plugins, and it's thirsty work.
 If you like stuff like this and my other work, by all means feel free to contribute whatever you can to the fund to help fund the beer supply!
 This project admittedly used up a lot!